VPN in Touch Review 2020

 That said, it too involved using a credit card.
-Although it didn’t charged up front, it did prompt an option for automatic renewal on my iPhone.
+Although it didn’t charge upfront, it did prompt an option for automatic renewal on my iPhone.
 If you want to use it on an iPhone without your credit card, good luck.

-By doing so, you can select payment method of your choice instantly.
-Moreover, you can enjoy 30 days money back guarantee if you are dissatisfied with the service for any reason.
+By doing so, you can select the payment method of your choice instantly.
+Moreover, you can enjoy 30 days money-back guarantee if you are dissatisfied with the service for any reason.

 Security – Protocols & Encryption